dentsucreativestudio/zalando-ooh/README.md

-# C&A HTML Display for Digital Out of Home
+# Zalando HTML Display for Digital Out of Home

 # Add images to images folder